 The most important thing to know is that these kids and adults are strong, they are determined, and they are unstoppable.
 They are artists, teachers, writers, nurses, professionals, dancers, and athletes.
 Challenges are overcome every day.
 These families are strong, creative, adaptive and unique!

-UMF’s mission is to elevate the discussion about inclusion, disability and limb differences.
+UMF’s mission is to elevate the discussion about inclusion, disability, limb differences and TAR Syndrome.
 Differences are beautiful and those things that make us unique, make us who we are.